NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 If your organisation or service does not have an ODS code, you can [request a code or update your organisation's details](https://digital.nhs.uk/services/organisation-data-service/request-a-new-code-or-update-organisation-details).

-### Using NHS App sender names on behalf of other organisations
+### Using other NHS App sender names

 If you send NHS App messages on behalf of other organisations or services, you can use their sender name instead of yours by:

 - [overriding your ODS code in NHS Notify API](https://digital.nhs.uk/developer/api-catalogue/nhs-notify#post-/v1/messages)
 - [overriding your ODS code in NHS Notfy MESH](https://digital.nhs.uk/developer/api-catalogue/nhs-notify-mesh/sending-a-message#how-to-create-your-request)

-Contact the onboarding team before you use ODS code overrides.
+To use ODS code overrides, contact the onboarding team.

 ## Text message sender name